LTLA/BiocWorkflow2015/converted/workflow.md

 ## Computing the average fragment length

+Strand bimodality is often observed in ChIP-seq experiments involving sharp binding events like H3K9ac marking.
-For ChIP-seq experiments involving sharp binding, the average fragment length can be computed using cross-correlation plots [@kharchenko2008design].
+This refers to the presence of distinct subpeaks on each strand and can be quantified with cross-correlation plots [@kharchenko2008design].
+A strong peak in the cross-correlations should be observed if immunoprecipitation was successful.
-The delay distance at the peak of cross-correlations corresponds to the distance between forward-/reverse-strand subpeaks.
+The delay distance at the peak corresponds to the distance between forward-/reverse-strand subpeaks.
 This is identified from Figure 1 and is used as the average fragment length for this analysis.